exercism/website/README.md

 #### Running single tests

-Oftentimes you only want to run the tests in a single file.
+Often you only want to run the tests in a single file.
 You can do that by passing an additional argument to the scripts:

 ```bash
 # run rake test TEST=test/system/components/tooltips/tooltip_test.rb